Georgia State Defense Force: Awards and decorations

-GSDF soldiers who have previously served in a federal component of the United States military may also wear awards issued by any branch of the Armed Forces of the United States, a United States ally, or other recognized state defense forces in addition to any Georgia state awards.
-Veterans of the American military who have earned the Combat Infantry Badge, the Parachutist Badge, the Ranger tab, the Pilot Wings, the Air Crewman Wings, the Submarine Warfare insignia, the Diver insignia, and the unit formation patch in cases where the soldier served in a combat zone, may wear these awards on both the dress and service uniforms as well.
+GSDF Soldiers who have previously served in a federal component of the United States military may also wear awards issued by any branch of the Armed Forces of the United States, a United States ally, or other recognized state defense forces in addition to any state awards.
+Veterans of the American military who have earned the Combat Infantry Badge, the Combat Action Badge, the Combat Medical Badge, the Parachutist Badge, the Air Assault Badge, the Special Forces tab, Ranger tab, the Sapper tab, the Aviator Badge, the Air Crewman Wings, the Submarine Warfare insignia, the Diver insignia, and the unit formation patch in cases where the soldier served in a combat zone, may wear these awards on both the dress and service uniforms as well.
+GSDF Soldiers are also eligible to earn the SGAUS Military Emergency Management Specialist Badge as well as various other GSDF-oriented badges and tab identifiers.